strengthFTW/RepLock/README.md

-# RepLock — AI Push-Up Counter 🏋️
+# RepLock — AI Push-Up Counter And Form Tracker

 A real-time, webcam-based push-up counter using **MediaPipe Pose**, **OpenCV**, and **NumPy**.